 Academic freedom is the right to teach, study, discuss, investigate, discover, create, and publish freely.
 Academic freedom protects the rights of faculty members in teaching and of students in learning.
 Freedom in research is fundamental to the advancement of truth.
 Faculty members are entitled to full freedom in teaching, research, and creative activities, subject to the limitations imposed by professional responsibility.
-Faculty Code Policy #403 (https://www.usu.edu/policies/403/) further defines academic freedom and professional responsibilities.
+Faculty Code Policy #403Links to an external site. further defines academic freedom and professional responsibilities.